 The FEDS team were confident that they could make this slow and tedious inspection into an efficient and effective process.
 They chose the DJI M-300 for the task.
 When paired with the H20T payload, the drone would become the perfect system for the job.
 Its robust transmission system enables you to fly high around the stack's peak with confidence.
 The extended flight time of 55 minutes allowed the team to meticulously capture data of the assets from multiple angles, ensuring that they missed no detail out.
 Still, the more significant benefits came from the payload; the H20T can capture data using two sensors simultaneously.
 Using this payload, the team captured both RGB and Thermal data in just one flight, which cuts down the inspection time even further.

 The FEDS team proceeded to capture data from the flare tip, the nozzles, igniters and shield- taking note of the flow rates, flare functionality and more.
 In a quick 30 minutes, the M-300 had flown around and captured all the necessary data.
 This data was then processed once back in the office and submitted to the client as Visual Inspection Reports.
-Through the entire inspection, the flare continued burning with zero downtime.
+Throughout the entire inspection, the flare continued burning with zero downtime.
 FEDS enabled the client to perform preventive maintenance during routine shutdowns, identify potential failure points, and ensure that the plant operates efficiently.

 In the Oil and Gas industry, one of the major priorities is managing assets with minimal downtime; FEDS can make this happen through intelligent drone inspection solutions.
 We reduce the risks, maximise uptime and keep your operations running at full capacity and provide you with reliable insights.
 If you'd like to find out how your Oil and Gas Fields can benefit from having drones, get in touch with us now.